trothr/xmitmsgx/Members.md

 * msgc

-`msgc` is an integer indicating the number of replacement tokens, if any.
+`msgc` is an integer indicating the number of replacement tokens, zero if none.

 * msgv